Home > All Recipes > Breakfast > Small Pumpkin Spice Streusel Coffee Cake

 Streusel Topping

-• In a small mixing bowl, whisk toghet the flour, brown sugar, and cinnamon.
+• In a small mixing bowl, whisk together the flour, brown sugar, and cinnamon.
 Add the butter cubes.
 Use your fingers or a fork to cut the butter into the dry ingredients until it is moistened and resembles thick cookie dough.
 Stir in the chopped pecans.
 Refrigerate until ready to use.

 3 tablespoons all-purpose flour, 1/4 cup brown sugar, light or dark, 1 teaspoon ground cinnamon, 2 tablespoons unsalted butter, cut into cubes, 2 tablespoons pecans, chopped